luau-lang/site/src/content/docs/reference/api.md

 const float* lua_tovector(lua_State* L, int idx);
 ```

+Converts the `vector` at the index to a pointer to the components of the vector.
+Returns a `nullptr` if the value is not a `vector`.

 ```c
 void lua_pushvector(lua_State* L, float x, float y, float z, float w); // LUA_VECTOR_SIZE is 4 void lua_pushvector(lua_State* L, float x, float y, float z); // LUA_VECTOR_SIZE is 3
 ```

+Place a `vector` value on the top of the stack.

 ## Buffers